Small-Business Owners And The State Of The Union

 TYEIS BAKER: Thank you.

 NORRIS: And we also have Lowell Miles.
 He's the CEO of Miles Fiberglass and Composites.
 And that's based in Portland, Oregon.
 And Mr. Miles, welcome to you too.

-Ms. BAKER-BAUMANN: OK.
+BAKER: OK.
 What I would like to hear is that they are going to be spending some time at the federal level really listening to the day-to-day real concerns of small businesses.
 The things that we know from our daily experience really inhibit our ability to create jobs and to grow our businesses.
-Things like taxation, burdensome regulations and increasing costs with health care -those types of things.
+Things like taxation, burdensome regulations and increasing costs with health care - those types of things.

 NORRIS: And Mr. Miles, what are you going to be listening for?

 MILES: Well, I'm concerned about inflation and I'd like to hear some assurance that we have something in place to keep raw materials from increasing and to keep inflation from really running away.
 I'm very concerned about that.

 NORRIS: The president has said that jobs creation is going to be a top priority for him.
 But he has also said that there's only so much that he can do to control the levers of the economy.
 What specifically can the government do to deal with the jobs crisis and create an environment where it's easier for you to add jobs to your payrolls?

 MILES: One thing I think is to, you know, there's some concern about the unions being able to organize without having a vote of the employees.
 That certainly could affect us in terms of our costs and being able to be competitive.
 I think the other thing is the cost of energy.
 If that goes up appreciatively, it's going to affect whether we're going to be able to be competitive with overseas competition and even competition within the United States, depending on who has the cheapest energy to use.